 Best Time to Visit the Louvre and How to Do It

-The afternoon?
+The Afternoon?

-The correct answer is, in fact, the afternoon.
-Why?
-The peak hours for visits to the Louvre end around 2:30 or 3pm, particularly on weekdays, when the museum is busiest.
 If you come on Monday, Thursday, Saturday, and Sunday, the museum closes at 6pm.
-On Wednesday and Friday, it shutters at 9pm.
-So, you can plan accordingly, and if you’re wondering when the best time to visit the Louvre is, make the late afternoon your secret weapon.
+On Wednesday and Friday, it shuts at 9pm.
+So, now you know this, you can plan accordingly, and make the late afternoon slot your secret weapon.

-The optimum option is to go during the last of the closing hours and do it with an expert local tour guide on our Closing Time Tour.
+And, we would suggest that you do it with an expert local tour guide on our Closing Time Tour.
 Why?
-Let us count the ways: there are 35,000 works of art on display in the Louvre.
+Let us count the ways… There are 35,000 works of art on display in the Louvre.
 If you had all day, you would not be able to cover the entire place.
 And even if you could, would you want to?
 You’d end up zombie-walking through the last few hours, not able to take in a thing.
-With a local guide, you’ll be whisked to the greatest hits of the museum: of course, the Mona Lisa, the leading lady of the Louvre; Venus de Milo; the works of Michelangelo, Titian, Caravaggio, and Raphael.
-And plus, you’ll leave room for discovering artists and works of art you’re not yet familiar with.

 A tour guide explains the Hall of Mirrors at Versailles, surrounded by chandeliers, gilded statues, and tall arched windows.